rnons/ted2srt/README.md

 to start the server.

-Then navigate to http://localhost:8080, try searching some keywords, cheers.
+Then navigate to http://localhost:3001, try paste a TED talk url to the search bar, cheers.